How ConsumerAffairs uses cookies

 Solar loan programs in Hawaii

-• GEM$ On-Bill Program: The Green Energy Money $aver (GEM$) program offers financing for solar panel systems and other energy efficiency investments.
-It’s available to eligible homeowners, renters and small business owners, as well as nonprofit organizations, commercial tenants and state agencies.
-You can apply through the Hawaiʻi Green Infrastructure Authority.
+• The Green Energy Money $aver (GEM$) program offers financing for solar panel systems and other energy-efficiency improvements.
+Eligible applicants include homeowners, renters, nonprofit organizations, small businesses, commercial tenants and state agencies.
+Applications are available through the Hawaiʻi Green Infrastructure Authority.

 • Energy-efficient mortgages: The Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA) allow financing for energy improvements like solar panels through an EEM.